flutter/samples/game_template/README.md

        ? 'ca-app-pub-1234567890123456/1234567890'
        : 'ca-app-pub-1234567890123456/0987654321';
    ```
-9. Uncomment the code relating to ads in `lib/main.dart`.
-You will
+9. Uncomment the code relating to ads in `lib/main.dart`,
-   need to add two imports, too:
+   and add the following two imports:

    ```dart
    import 'dart:io';